tfranssen/dynamic-ess-NodeRED-flow/README.md

 ### Schedule
 * Get prices is scheduled every day at 00:00:00.
+* Prices for next day are retreived at 15:00:00.
 * The ESS controller is scheduled every 5 minutes.
 If the charge requirement did change an MQTT message will be published.
 Otherwise nothing will happen.